Famingzhao/NEPAL/README.md

 # NEPAL

-NEPAL is to calculate NE (neuroendocrine) risk score from  bulk and single-cell transcriptomics of both human and mouse prostate cancer (PCa).
+NEPAL is to calculate neuroendocrine (NE) risk score from  bulk and single-cell transcriptomics of both human and mouse prostate cancer (PCa).
 NEPAL has multiple built-in algorithms and NE gene sets.
 NEPC risk score may be used to stratify prognosis of PCa.

 ## Citation